researchapps/sherlock/dfnworks/README.md

 ```

 Here is how to load Singularity and interact with the container.
 Note that the module
-that we want (pyprophet) is installed with the python inside the container:
+that we want (pydfnworks) is installed with the python inside the container:

 ```bash